Red Herring Definition

-Jane: But mama, do ant babies cry when hungry?
+Jane: But mama, do ant babies cry when they’re hungry?

-This conversation shows how a child tries to distract her mother so that she [Jane] could stay awake a little longer.
+This conversation shows how a child tries to distract her mother so that she [Jane] can stay awake a little longer.

 There is a lot of commotion regarding saving the environment.
 We cannot make this world an Eden.
 What will happen if it does become Eden?
 Adam and Eve got bored there!

-The idea of Adam and Eve getting bored in Eden throws the listeners off the real issue of environment.
+The idea of Adam and Eve getting bored in Eden throws the listeners off the real issue of damaging the environment.

 Examples of Red Herring in Literature

-Sir Arthur Conan Doyle’s Sherlock Holmes: Hound of the Baskervilles presents a classic example of a red herring.
-The readers are thrown off the real murderer and start suspecting the escaped “convict” and “Barrymore”.
-In the end, however, the mystery is resolved by the unexpected confession of “Beryl” that her husband “Stapleton” was the real culprit and was behind the whole mystery of the killer “Hound”.
+Sir Arthur Conan Doyle’s Sherlock Holmes: Hound of the Baskervilles presents a classic example of red herring.
+The readers are thrown off the real murderer and start suspecting the escaped convict and Barrymore.
+In the end, however, the mystery is resolved by the unexpected confession of Beryl that her husband Stapleton was the real culprit, and was behind the whole mystery of the killer Hound.